Brooklyn Teen Accused Of Raping 85-Year-Old Jewish Widow Misses Hearing, Receives 115-Year Sentence

 A New York man accused of sexually assaulting an octogenarian has received a century-plus long jail sentence for the crime.

 Brooklyn resident Asa Robert, 20, was initially found guilty of the alleged July 2015 rape of an 85-year-old Brighton Beach widow back in December of that same year, so says the New York Post.
-On Tuesday, January 10, more than a year after his initially judgment, Brooklyn Supreme Court Justice Vincent DelGiudice sentenced Robert to 115 years in prison for the crime — except he wasn’t there to hear it directly due to, of all things, supposed camera shyness.
+On Tuesday, January 10, more than a year after his initial judgment, Brooklyn Supreme Court Justice Vincent DelGiudice sentenced Robert to 115 years in prison for the crime — except he wasn’t there to hear it directly due to, of all things, supposed camera shyness.

 “My client is choosing not to be present during this proceeding,” defense attorney Samuel Karliner relayed to the court.